jruns/speedy-utilities-public/README.md

 ### How do I configure the utilities?

 [Visit the wiki](https://github.com/jruns/speedy-utilities-public/wiki) to learn how to configure the plugin and use each utility.

+### Why am I not getting plugin updates?

+Periodically the access token that enables updating of the plugin might need to be changed.
+Contact [jason.runs@proton.me](mailto:jason.runs@proton.me) for an updated installation file if this happens and you are not seeing plugin updates that you know are available.